Content Creators

 Using the Ethereum test network #

-While testing your scene, to avoid transferring real MANA currency, you can use the Ethereum Goerli test network and transfer fake MANA instead.
+While testing your scene, to avoid transferring real MANA or other currencies, you can use the Ethereum Sepolia test network and transfer fake testnet MANA instead.

-To use the test network you must set your Metamask Chrome extension to use the Goerli test network instead of Main network.
+To use the test network you must set your Metamask Chrome extension to use the Sepolia test network instead of Main network.

-You must acquire Goerli Ether, which you can obtain for free from various external faucets like this one .
+You must acquire Sepolia Ether, which you can obtain for free from various external faucets like this one .

-💡 Tip: To run the transaction of transferring Goerli MANA to your wallet, you will need to pay a gas fee in Goerli Ether.
+💡 Tip: To run the transaction of transferring Sepolia MANA to your wallet, you will need to pay a gas fee in Sepolia Ether.

 Any transactions that you accept while viewing the scene in this mode will only occur in the test network and not affect the MANA balance in your real wallet.

-If you need to test transactions in the Polygon Testnet and need to have MANA on that testnet, you’ll need to swap MANA to that network after acquiring it in Goerli.
-To bridge Goerli MANA to the Polygon Testnet, visit your Decentraland account page in Goerli and click on ‘swap’ on the Ethereum MANA side.
+If you need to test transactions in the Polygon Testnet and need to have MANA on that testnet, you’ll need to swap MANA to that network after acquiring it in Sepolia.
+To bridge Sepolia MANA to the Polygon Testnet, visit your Decentraland account page in Sepolia and click on ‘swap’ on the Ethereum MANA side.

 Send custom RPC messages #